 Instead of writing “I have experience of working with databases, mainly Microsoft Access”, you should use the STAR approach:

 "In my previous role as Administrative Assistant, I used Microsoft Access on a daily basis to manage our pool cars.
 I created new records when we had a new employee/car, edited information such as the car MOT due date and ‘booked out’ the car to an employee when requested.
 I then produced monthly management reports on how many cars had been booked and by whom."

 Before you finish:

-- Tip: Think about the person reading this.
-Is your statement
+- Tip: Think about the people reading this.
+Is your statement clear?

 - Tip: Do you explain why you would be good at the job?